ahmadrafidev/DevBook/docs/api-design.md

 - **RESTful Principles**: These are my go-to for most projects.
 I ensure to use the correct HTTP methods and status codes to make the API intuitive.
 - **Endpoints Naming**: I keep the names clear and consistent.
 For example, `/users` for accessing user data.
-- **Security**: From the start, I implement OAuth for authentication and ensure that all data transfers are encrypted.
+- **Security**: From the start, I implement Auth (such as OAuth) for authentication and ensure that all data transfers are encrypted.

-The shift to **GraphQL** has been a game-changer, especially for complex systems:
+Then, the shift to **GraphQL** has been a game-changer for me, especially for complex systems, because of:

 - **Single Endpoint Flexibility**: One endpoint to handle various requests has simplified my designs.
 - **Custom Queries**: Allowing clients to request exactly what they need and nothing more optimizes the bandwidth and processing time.